tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 Copy this list of allowed ACLs for your S3 bucket and paste it below your `bucket_tags` rule

-<pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="insert" data-marker="

-bucket_tags = rule {
+<pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="insert" data-marker="bucket_tags = rule {
 all s3_buckets as _, buckets {
     all required_tags as rt {
         buckets.change.after.tags contains rt